Kastelorizo | Authentic Greek Island Bliss

-Kastelorizo is one of the smallest Dodecanese islands and part of the Rhodes regional unit.
-Located halfway between Rhodes and Antalya and only about one mile off the south coast of Turkey.
+The Greek Island of Kastelorizo is one of the smallest Dodecanese islands and part of the Rhodes regional unit.
+It is located halfway between Rhodes and Antalya and only about one mile off the south coast of Turkey.
 The island was often called by its ancient name Megisti.

-Kastelorizo was the only safe harbor for the numerous sailing vessels along the route between Makri and Beirut.
+Kastelorizo was the only safe harbor for the numerous sailing vessels between Makri and Beirut.
 Coal, timber, rice, coffee, and sugar were traded.
-(Today, in fact, Kastelorizo harbor is said to be one of the safest in the Mediterranean.)
-In addition, the fishing industry, especially sponges, were of great importance.
+(Today, Kastelorizo harbor is said to be one of the safest in the Mediterranean.)
+In addition, the fishing industry, especially sponges, was of great importance.

 Locals joke that Kastelorizo is so close to Turkey that you are able to smell the kebabs being grilled there on a good day when the winds are right.

 - Megisti, also known as Kastellorizo, is the harbor and capital.
-Here, find cobblestone alleys and neo-classical homes with beautiful wooden balconies and colorful facades.
+Find cobblestone alleys and neo-classical homes with beautiful wooden balconies and colorful facades here.